thosgood/this-weeks-finds/markdown/101-151/week145.md

 In other words, draw a line N though 1' and x, draw a line M' parallel to M through the point y, and draw a line N' parallel to N through the point where L' and M' intersect.
-L and N' intersect at the point called z\... and we define this point to be xy!
+L and N' intersect at the point called z... and we define this point to be xy!

 This is obviously the right thing, because the triangle containing the points 1 and x is similar to the triangle containing y and z.